You are currently viewing ICD vs CPT Codes: What’s the Difference?

 ❓ Frequently Asked Questions (FAQs)

-A: Yes.
-ICD codes show the diagnosis, while CPT codes show the treatment.
-Both are required for accurate billing.
+The main difference is that ICD codes describe the diagnosis, while CPT codes describe the procedures performed.
+Therefore, both are required for accurate medical billing.

-Q3.
-How often do ICD and CPT codes change?
+4. How often are ICD and CPT codes updated?

 🧠 Final Thoughts